weareelectricsheep/ultramegacreative/README.md

 ---

 ## UMC 01 – 12.7.2016
-*Create an advertisement for an imaginary holiday toy in poster format.*
+*Create an advertisement for an imaginary holiday toy in print format.*

 ####Participants –